 Headless content management aims to establish one master location where content is stored in a strictly structured and output-agnostic way.
 Built with an API focus from the ground up, other systems can access content on demand and prepare it for display as needed.

 Three Use Cases

 The Picturepark Content Platform serves three main use cases.
 Watch the video to find out what they are and the benefits the Content Platform brings to each scenario.

 Strictly Structured Content

-For most business uses cases, structured content is ideal because it can help ensure that all business or policy requirements are met, regardless of who is authoring the actual content.
-And it makes it easy to use the content on other channels as required, and process it more automatedly on a large scale.
+For the majority of business uses cases, structured content is ideal because it can help ensure that all business or policy requirements are met, completely regardless of the individual that is authoring the actual content in the first place.
+Also, it makes it much easier to then use the content on other channels as required, and then go on to process it more automatedly on a larger scale.

 Beyond just Headless